-The composition of the UAF Institutional Review Board (IRB) meets the requirements of the Office of Human Research Protections (OHRP), the primary federal agency that regulates and oversees research with human subjects.
-Per UAF policy #05-002 Human Subjects, the Vice Chancellor for Research is the Institutional Official (IO) responsible for ensuring that the human subjects protection program is adequately funded, staffed, and administered.
+The composition of the UAF Institutional Review Board (IRB) meets the requirements of the Office of Human Research Protections (OHRP), the primary federal agency that regulates and oversees research with human participants.
+Per UAF policy #05-002 Human Subjects, the Vice Chancellor for Research is the Institutional Official (IO) responsible for ensuring that the human participants protection program is adequately funded, staffed, and administered.
 The IO appoints IRB members and designates the board chairperson.
 IRB members are typically appointed to three-year renewable terms.

-The members of the UAF IRB have varying backgrounds and include some with faculty positions in units that regularly conduct human subject research.
+The members of the UAF IRB have varying backgrounds and include some with faculty positions in units that regularly conduct human participant research.
 The committee includes at least one unaffiliated member, a scientist, and a non-scientist.
 The following is a list of the current IRB members and their affiliations:

 The UAF IRB is registered with the OHRP and its procedures are set forth in UAF's Federalwide Assurance on file with the OHRP within the U.S. Department of Health and Human Services (HHS).
 These procedures are formulated by the Office of Research Integrity (ORI) and approved by the Institutional Official, IRB, and OHRP.
 A current copy of UAF's Assurance is available for review from ORI.